digitorus/pdfsign/README.md

 This PDF signing library is written in [Go](https://go.dev).
 The library is in development, might not work for all PDF files and the API might change, bug reports, contributions and suggestions are welcome.

+**See also our [PDFSigner](https://github.com/digitorus/pdfsigner/), a more advanced digital signature server that is using this project.**

 ## From the command line

 ```